open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/ranjitjohn01.md

 ## About Me
 Hello Everyone,

 I am a 3rd year Computer Science student at California State University, Long Beach.
-I love to travel, eat and play beach volleyball.
-I am proficient at Java, C++, and Python and hope to learn more in this internship.
-I look forward to working with all of you.
+I love to travel, read, and play beach volleyball.
+I look forward to learning more about the field in this internship and working with all of you.

+## Langauges

+1. Java
+2. C++
+3. Python

+## Favorite Books

+- *Harry Potter*
+- *Pendragon*